 - Loan Preparation for New and Beginning Farmers

 Interested in applying for a loan for your farm business, but not sure where to start?
-Join our new series to get the tools you need to approach a lender.
-The series kicked off December 7 but you can still register for three educational sessions in early 2021.
-Register here.
+Watch recordings from our series to get the tools you need to approach a lender.
+You will hear from three lenders (GreenStone Farm Credit, USDA-Farm Service Agency, and Northern Initiatives) on what is needed to apply for a loan, alternate types of financing, types of loans available, and more!

 - Hey Michigan!
 Let’s Eat!
 Storytelling Training for Good Food Businesses